craft-forge/filament-translation-manager-docs/README.md

 ![Import Translations](https://raw.githubusercontent.com/craft-forge/filament-translation-manager-docs/master/.github/import.gif)

-Load translations from your `lang/` files into the database with optional code scanning to catch new keys first.
+Load translations from `lang/` files into the database with optional code scanning to catch new keys first.

 **CSV workflows:**
 - **CSV Export:** Download all translations for external translators or backup